top of page

 Why is it so important to discuss drugs, alchol and risky behaviour with young people?

-According to a Public Health England report, there were "14,291 young people in contact with alcohol and drug services between April 2019 and March 2020."
+According to a Public Health England report, 12,418 young people (under the age of 18) in contact with alcohol and drug services between April 2022 and March 2023.

 HCSIS research, 8 out of 10 young people will have tried alcohol by 15; but according to a recent Ofsted Report, 'pupils were far less aware of the physical and social damage associated with alcohol misuse, including personal safety.'